Milan Brych

 Milan Brych (born 11 December 1939) is a Czech-born quack and convicted fraudster known for his promotion of fraudulent treatments for cancer.
-He was removed from the New Zealand Medical Register in 1977 and in 1980 he was convicted of practising medicine without a licence in California.
+He was removed from the New Zealand Medical Register in 1977 and in 1980 he was convicted of practising medicine without a licence in California, United States.

 Brych fled the Soviet invasion of Czechoslovakia in 1968 and arrived in New Zealand as a refugee.
 Claiming to have medical professional qualifications, he commenced work as a medical practitioner.
 After being removed from the register of New Zealand medical practitioners in 1977, he then relocated his cancer treatment practice to the Cook Islands.
-One of his most high profile proponents in the 1970s was the then Premier of Queensland Joh Bjelke-Petersen, who invited him to set up practice in Australia.
+One of his most high profile proponents in the 1970s was the then premier of Queensland Joh Bjelke-Petersen, who invited him to set up practice in Australia.
 Brych relocated to the United States, and in 1980 was convicted of practising medicine without a license.
 After serving part of his six-year sentence, he was deported.

 Early life

 Milan Brych was born Vlastimil Brych on 11 December 1939 in Brno, Czechoslovakia.
 He was in prison twice during his youth and never graduated from high school.
-Brych claimed to have studied Medicine at the Masaryk University in Brno.
+Brych claimed to have studied medicine at the Masaryk University in Brno.
 It was later revealed that at the time he claimed to have been studying, he was in fact in prison.
 After the 1968 Soviet invasion of Czechoslovakia (but not because of the invasion, it was just a coincidence), he fled to Italy with his girlfriend Marika.
 Then as a refugee he arrived in New Zealand.